Birth Rights in the European Union: Mobilizing Change

 By air (http://www.brusselsairport.be/):

-There is one international airport (Brussels International Airport) and four regional airports (Antwerp-Deurne, Charleroi-Gosselies, Liège-Bierset and Ostend-Middelkerke) in Belgium.
-A train from Brussels International Airport to Blankenberge is less expensive in comparison with taxi.
+Belgium has one international airport (Brussels International Airport) and four regional airports (Antwerp-Deurne, Charleroi-Gosselies, Liège-Bierset and Ostend-Middelkerke).
+A train from Brussels International Airport to Blankenberge will be far less expensive than a taxi.
 The distance is approximately 120 km.
-After you arrive in Blankenberge, you can use the coast tram, following directions to Knokke.
-The tram is 1–2 km from the station.

 By train (http://www.b-rail.be/main):